The following is an extended excerpt of a radio interview, edited for readability. Listen to the whole interview:

 The question posed by the interview—how to die, or how to learn how to die, as a society—could be slightly rephrased as “How shall we prepare for our death?”
 Although this phrasing inaccurately regards the death of society as an event rather than a process, it is still worth considering because it contains the more propulsive question of “What, actually, shall we do?

 The AWC will dare an answer similar to Scranton’s: run towards it.
 No, this is not some ultra-intense nihilistic call to collective suicide.
 We’re still in a metaphor here.
 How you prepare for death as an individual human (say we as young, mostly healthy, unsuspecting dolts) probably depends a lot on where you think you’re going.
-If there is an afterlife for humanity at all (and other recent This is Hell! interviews cast doubt on this—hooray!), it is unlikely to be particularly comfortable, convenient, or customer-friendly.
+If there is an afterlife for humanity at all, it is unlikely to be particularly comfortable, convenient, or customer-friendly.
 Whether this is a big deal or not is up to us.

 Rebecca Solnit has explored how people respond to disaster in a way that can cause creeping optimism.
 To crudely summarize the argument of her book Paradise Built in Hell: precipitous drops in basic living conditions for masses of people tend to bring out the best in these people (but the worst in authorities).
 So when we say “run towards it,” we mean: live everyday as if disaster had already struck (because, well, it has).
 That is: be generous, helpful, empathetic, and kind; form spontaneous communities with strangers and cooperate to see that the needs of all are met; improvise; and be comfortable with a little dirt, a little cold, and a little hunger (unless it’s someone else’s).

 There are readers of this zine who are nodding impatiently, saying “I know, I am.”
 That is to say: there are people already doing this, already running towards it, already “preparing for death” and what comes after.
-Unless they are crushed by authoritarianism (which seems a good possibility, unfortunately), these people will determine what comes after.
+Unless they are crushed by authoritarianism, these people will determine what comes after.
 We are referring, not so subtly, to activists meeting “crisis” with a smile (and maybe a pair of boltcutters) on the continent still known as Europe, but this could describe many autonomous resistance-artists in many crisis contexts all over the globe.

 Join them—not just to survive, but to thrive.